+\textbf{Models.} We train a convolutional neural network (CNN) on CIFAR-10 and Fashion-MNIST.
+The network architecture includes three convolutional layers, each with $32$, $64$ and $64$ filters, followed by two fully connected layers with units of $64$ and $10$.
+For Sentiment140, we train a logistic regression model to evaluate the model performance under a convex setting.
+For the FEMNIST dataset, we train a similar CNN that classifies images.
+For the Reddit dataset, we train an LSTM model~\cite{lstm}.
+The LSTM model starts with an embedding layer with an input dimension of $10,000$ and an output dimension of $128$, followed by an LSTM layer with a dropout rate of 0.1, a batch normalization layer and a dense layer with $10,000$ units.

 \textbf{Hyperparameters.} We randomly split each client's local data into an 80\% training set and a 20\% testing set.
 For intra-tier synchronous training, we adopt the same sampling scheme as FedAvg: sampling clients (within a particular tier) randomly at each round.
 We use Adam~\cite{kingma2014adam} as the local solver and set the local constrain parameter $\lambda$ as $0.4$.
-For each dataset, we tune the learning rate on FedAvg (\textit{local epoch} $E=3$, \textit{batch size} $= 10$) and use the same learning rate for all the four FL methods on that dataset.
-We set the number of randomly selected clients as $10$ for FedAvg, TiFL and {\model} on all datasets.
+For each dataset, we tune the learning rate for FedAvg using the following configuration: \textit{local epoch} $E=3$, \textit{batch size} $= 10$; we use the same learning rate for the other five FL methods.
+We set the number of randomly selected clients as $10$ for FedAvg, TiFL, FedProx, and {\model} on all datasets.